Krixna-Kant/AI-Powered-Grievance-Redressal-System/README.md

 ## Overview

-The **AI-Powered Grievance Redressal System (IGMS)** is a modern, intelligent, and fully automated platform designed to streamline how citizens submit grievances and how administrations resolve them.
+The **AI-Powered Grievance Redressal System (IGRS)** is a modern, intelligent, and fully automated platform designed to streamline how citizens submit grievances and how administrations resolve them.

 Traditional grievance systems rely on lengthy forms, manual classification, delayed routing, and slow redressal.